Nick-G-1497/EmbeddedSystemsCTF/README.md

 ## Implications of this Exploit

 Many companies right now are selling hardware security modules as the next new progression in security.
 For example, Windows 11 will require a computer hardware security module.
-To upgrade to Windows 11, half the world will only marginally better computers in a post-Moore's Law era which I guess is good for stonks.
+To upgrade to Windows 11, half the world will purchase only marginally better computers in a post-Moore's Law era which I guess is good for stonks.
 However, a HSM if implemented poorly, just abstracts code behind an interrupt and doesn't really protect the system.
 Additionally, it doesn't fix the issue of a classic buffer overflow.

 ## Defensive Solution